-- it is deployed in a bean archive, and - it is not a producer method or field of a disabled bean, and - it is not specialized by any other enabled bean, as defined in Specialization, and either - it is not an alternative, or it is a selected alternative of at least one bean archive or the application.
+- it is deployed in a bean archive, and - it is not a producer method or field of a disabled bean, and either - it is not an alternative, or it is a selected alternative for the application.

 Otherwise, the bean is said to be disabled.